BlissRoms-x86/Documentation/Installation/install-in-a-virtual-machine/install-proxmox.md

 `Bridge`: Your network bridge (default is `vmbr0`) `Model`: `VirtIO (paravirtualized)`

-11. Click `Next`, and in the Confirm tab, ensure everything is as you configured it.
+11. Click `Next`, and in the `Confirm` tab, ensure everything is as you configured it.
 Click `Confirm`.
 DO NOT START THE VM.

-12. Select the VM on the left hand side window of the Proxmox WebUI
+12. Select the VM on the left-hand side window of the Proxmox WebUI

 13. Click the `Options` menu item in the Virtual Machine settings.